stephenbarkan/my-personal-site-2022/posts/welcome.md

 featured: true
 ---

 It's my personal website, and I'm glad you're here!
-Please have fun exploring all the little areas of the site – I had a lot of fun creating it.
+Please have fun exploring all the little areas of the site; I had a lot of fun creating it.
 Some things you can do here:

 - **Photos:** Scroll through pics of me and my friends
 - **Design:** Peruse my design portfolio